audunarn/ANYstructure/README.md

 Note that I am looking for contributions.
 Non-coders can verify, make documentation, suggest improvements etc. Point
 is: please do more than just use the tool and stay silent :)

+Please like, share or comment on LinkedIn: https://www.linkedin.com/in/audun-arnesen-nyhus-6aa17118/

 Screenshot (this example can be loaded from file "ship_section_example.txt"):

 ![picture](https://docs.google.com/uc?id=1AWu0Twqd3tQKjUKPWXBFVwosUZTvlq4t)